thimios/redmine_video_macros/README.md

 ## Usage

 To embed a video you have to extract the video key from the video service URL and provide it as input to the appropriate macro.
-For example, the Vimeo URL,
+For example, the Vimeo URL for the Kinect Titty Tracker video is

 [http://vimeo.com/17095170](http://vimeo.com/17095170)

-is the Vimeo link to the Kinect Titty Tracker video.
 The video key for this URL is **17095170**.
-Use this key in the macro as follows,
+Use this key in the macro as follows:

 `{{vimeo(17095170)}}`

-You can also size the video if you have a specific space to fill using,
+You can also specify the size of the embedded video:

 `{{vimeo(17095170, 800, 600)}}`